This section discusses the ClusterJ API and the object model used to represent the data handled by the application.

 NULL is also supported.

 Data model.
-ClusterJ provides access to data in MySQL Cluster using domain objects, similar in many ways to the way that JPA models data.
+ClusterJ provides access to data in NDB Cluster using domain objects, similar in many ways to the way that JPA models data.

 In ClusterJ, the domain object mapping has the following characteristics:

 All tables map to persistent interfaces.
 For every

 NDBtable in the cluster, ClusterJ uses one or more interfaces.
 In many cases, a single interface is used; but for cases where different columns are needed by different parts of the application, multiple interfaces can be mapped to the same table.